Mohamed-Abd0/fetch-data-from-Unsplash-News-Times-1/README.md

 ## Ajax-teqnique-used

-I used (XMLHttpRequest) to send request and reseve response from apis
+I used (Fetch) to send request and recieve response from apis

 ## sites-used-to-fech-data